michaelburns/LaunchPad/README.md

 PowerShell Web Portal

-Currently using ASP.NET 5 Beta 8
+Currently using ASP.NET 5 RC1

 The project is not ready for production environments and should be used for testing only.